George Mason University: 20th century

-George Mason University (1972–present)

-In 1972, Virginia separated George Mason College from the University of Virginia at Charlottesville and renamed it George Mason University.
+In 1972, Virginia separated George Mason College from the University of Virginia in Charlottesville and renamed it George Mason University.

 In 1978, George W. Johnson was appointed to serve as the fourth president.
 Under his eighteen-year tenure, the university expanded both its physical size and program offerings at a tremendous rate.
 Shortly before Johnson's inauguration in April 1979, Mason acquired the School of Law and the new Arlington Campus.
 The university also became a doctoral institution.
 Toward the end of Johnson's term, Mason would be deep in planning for a third campus in Prince William County at Manassas.
 Major campus facilities, such as Student Union Building II, EagleBank Arena, Center for the Arts, and the Johnson Learning Center, were all constructed over the course of Johnson's eighteen years as University President.
 Enrollment once again more than doubled from 10,767 during the fall of 1978 to 24,368 in the spring of 1996.

-Dr. Alan G. Merten was appointed president in 1996.
+In 1996, Alan Merten, dean of the Samuel Curtis Johnson Graduate School of Management at Cornell University was appointed the university's president.
 He believed that the university's location made it responsible for both contributing to and drawing from its surrounding communities—local, national, and global.
 George Mason was becoming recognized and acclaimed in all of these spheres.
-During Merten's tenure, the university hosted the World Congress of Information Technology in 1998, celebrated a second Nobel Memorial Prize-winning faculty member in 2002, and cheered the Men's Basketball team in their NCAA Final Four appearance in 2006.
-Enrollment increased from just over 24,000 students in 1996 to approximately 33,000 during the spring semester of 2012, making Mason Virginia's largest public university and gained prominence at the national level.
+During Merten's tenure, the university hosted the World Congress of Information Technology in 1998, celebrated a second Nobel Memorial Prize-winning faculty member in 2002, and cheered the Men's basketball team in their NCAA Final Four appearance in 2006.
+Enrollment increased from just over 24,000 students in 1996 to approximately 33,000 during the spring semester of 2012, making Mason Virginia's largest public university.